-Bring peace of Mind with your Probate Lawyer Palatine, IL
+Bring Peace of Mind with a Probate Lawyer Palatine, IL Families Trust

 No one likes to think about death, especially when you have a family that depends on you.
 However, it’s a fact of life that when you pass, you’ll leave all of your material belongings behind.
 The good news is that these materials assets can keep providing for your family and your loved ones even when you’re gone.

-At Bott & Associates, Ltd., a probate lawyer may help to settle your debts and distribute your assets after your passing so you family doesn’t have to deal with the stress.
+At Bott & Associates, Ltd., a probate lawyer may help to settle your debts and distribute your assets after your passing so your family doesn’t have to deal with the stress.

 Handling the probate process can seem very straightforward and easy but the reality is the law is always complex.
 It is made complicated on purpose, and at Bott & Associates, Ltd., we want to help simplify things.
 We have years of experience handling probate cases.
 Our job is to make this process as smooth and simple as possible.
 We have handled all types of probate cases, from simpler cases that have a will to cases without a will.

 If there is a will, the probate process will be a bit easier.
 However, creating a will doesn’t allow your beneficiaries to avoid probate court altogether.
 They will still want to have a probate lawyer in Palatine, IL who can help them get through the process.
 A probate lawyer can also review your will after you create it to make sure it is valid and that no fraud was committed during the drafting.

 A probate lawyer can also help when a will is challenged.
 This is fairly common in cases where beneficiaries disagree with how the decedent distributed their assets.
 When a will is challenged, the probate process can drag on for months — and sometimes even years.

 Without a Will

 In the instance that there is not a will previously drafted, this is called “intestate.”
 This means that the state claims the decedent’s property and distributes it according to state laws.
 This usually means that the closest living relatives will receive assets.